 The Company has long-term beverage supply agreements with certain major beverage vendors.
 Pursuant to the terms of these arrangements, marketing rebates are provided to the Company and its franchisees from the beverage vendors based upon the dollar volume of purchases for system-wide restaurants which will vary according to their demand for beverage syrup and fluctuations in the market rates for beverage syrup.
-These contracts have terms extending into 2017 with an estimated Company obligation totaling \$17.0 million.
+These contracts have terms extending into 2017 with an estimated Company obligation totaling \$16.9 million as of July 1, 2015.

-At April 1, 2015, the Company's total estimated commitment to purchase chicken was \$30.2 million.
+At July 1, 2015, the Company's total estimated commitment to purchase chicken was \$21.4 million.